omiics-dk/long_read_circRNA/README.md

                         Default is the current directory.
 This will use the output-path and create a directory in that path based on the sample name provided.
+  --dry-run             Perform all of the input checks without starting the
+                        detection scripts
 ```

 The script has numerous checks and error messages if it finds any errors in the provided inputs so the scripts do not start without everything being in place.